biocatiit/website/content/pages/users_orientation.rst

 Disposal of Waste, Including Hazardous Waste
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is recommended that white paper, glass containers, and aluminium cans be disposed of in the appropriately labeled blue canisters in the LOM, the beamline, and the communal kitchen in pentagon 'C.' Ordinary trash may be disposed of in any available trash can.
+It is recommended that white paper, glass containers, and aluminum cans be disposed of in the appropriately labeled blue canisters in the LOM, the beamline, and the communal kitchen in pentagon 'C.' Ordinary trash may be disposed of in any available trash can.